IRS Wage Garnishment

 The IRS can take most of your money.
 The exact amount is calculated by determining what portion of your wage is exempt.
 For example; if you have $500 in exempt income and make $1000 a week, the IRS will take $500.
 If you make $2000 with $500 exempt, they will take $1500, and so on.
 This table from the IRS will tell you how much money you will be allowed to keep. https://www.irs.gov/pub/irs-pdf/p1494.pdf

-Once a wage garnishment is in force dealing with the IRS can be difficult.
+Stopping Wage Garnishment from the IRS can be difficult, but we’re here to help.
 The following is directly from the IRS website: